The Nature of Power

 “I do not know this ‘alchemy’ you speak of.”
 Lucille replied.

 “Actually, you do.
 Most of your kind – the Dark Artists – have been doing this inadvertently when you cast spells.
 You draw upon power from one universe, exchanging resources to produce a result.
-You facilitate this exchange through the Great Dark; using it to commune between realms and transfer energy before manifestation.
+You facilitate this exchange through the Infinite Dark; using it to commune between realms and transfer energy before manifestation.
 In full, it is Omniversal Alchemy and the price of the exchange can be taken from a number of sources… but I’ll educate you more about that later.”

 “…But that would mean…” Lucille was lost in her thoughts, not completing the sentence.

 The Seeker explained it once more, though with a different angle, “You can wield the power to alter and transmute materials, conjure physical objects and energy, manipulate and convert native elements of a universe.
 Some universes equate it to sorcery or science; in truth it is both, but on a much deeper level.”
 Said the Seeker.
 “With it, reality and time itself can be subjugated, even creating new universes.”

 Lucille’s eyes widened.
 “Please, share this knowledge with me.”